selected rogue interventions: an ongoing, public project

 Working as a Color Designer/Trend Specialist for a fashion brand (as my day job), the color palette was a serious affair.
 I analyzed how/why people were wearing types of clothing/styles or particular colors at any given moment.
 I was an informed “spinner” of interesting tales on trending colors for merchandisers, sales accounts, and the sales associates found in the retail stores.
 Using the Pantone Color System (the standardized color matching method, used commercially and internationally) aided me in the job of giving my colleagues a sense of why I was recommending one color over another during a particular season.

-In the past 9 years, many of us have found ourselves in the midst of roiling waters of discord.
-The increased existential nature of current days has brought me to refer to these conditions in a segment of my work.
-I’ve returned to using the Pantone System again as a tool but a different kind of tool.
+In the past 10 years, many of us have found ourselves in the midst of the roiling waters of discord.
+That increased existential nature of these days has brought me to refer to these conditions in a segment of my work.
+I’ve returned (from my day job) to using the Pantone System again, as a tool but not as a design tool.

-With these unsanctioned interventions, I take the whimsy and practicality out of the Pantone System and apply its structure to grave issues.
-For example, the world’s need for generous human ethics, and an honorable belief system, the precarious state of the earth’s waterways and oceans.
-In one case, I use Ernest Hemingway’s views on bullfighting inferring a generalized cruelty towards earthly living creatures while in another case, the transitory nature of geological formations and change and, Continental Drift.
-In other interventions, I allude to the conquering of nations or the story of Moby Dick (The White Whale), exemplifying the creativity of humans (Melville), combined with the human trait of vengeance (Captain Ahab).
+With these unsanctioned interventions, I take the whimsy, practicality and the commerciality out of the Pantone System applying its structure to illustrate important issues.
+For example, the world’s need for generous human ethics, an honorable belief system, as well as the precarious state of the earth’s waterways and oceans.
+In one case, I use Ernest Hemingway’s views on bullfighting inferring a generalized cruelty towards earthly living creatures while in another case, the transitory nature of geological formations and change in Continental Drift.
+In other interventions, I allude to the conquering of nations or the story of Moby Dick (The White Whale), exemplifying the creativity of humans (the creator, Herman Melville), combined with the human trait of vengeance, in Captain Ahab.

-Below is a sampling of approximately 180 interventions produced and installed in public places since 2019.
+Below is just a sampling of approximately 180 interventions made and installed in public settings since 2019.

-media such as; gesso, acrylic paint, oil stick, paillettes, ink, stickers. gold leaf, sequined braid, gold braid, dog hair, vinyl, sewing notions… on paper
+Materials such as; gesso, acrylic paint, oil stick, paillettes, ink, stickers. gold leaf, sequined braid, gold braid, the artist’s hair, dog hair, vinyl, hand printed montage/collage, sewing notions and ink on paper

 Click any image below to learn more about individual interventions pictured.